gmittal/gmittal.github.io/README.md

 Copyright (c) 2013 Gautam Mittal

-All updates to this git repo are the more unstable versions of my website <a href="http://www.gautam.cc/">http://www.gautam.cc/</a>.
+All updates to this git repo are (in basic terms) unstable versions of my website <a href="http://www.gautam.cc/">http://www.gautam.cc/</a>.
 Feel free to fork the repo, and if you have any questions, <a href="https://twitter.com/gthinkin/">let me know</a>.